ASTM E119 vs UL 263: Understanding the Differences in Fire Resistance Testing

 Both ASTM E119 and UL 263 are gold standards for fire resistance testing because they have been developed through rigorous, consensus-driven processes, and they share more similarities than differences.

-The key distinction between these standards is the recording of fire pressure, which is essential for full compliance with UL 263, but not mandatory for ASTM E119.
+The key distinction between these standards is the recording and reporting of furnace pressure, which is mandatory for full compliance with UL 263, but is not required for ASTM E119.
+Furnace pressure is considered a non-critical variable in ASTM E119, whereas UL 263 enforces quantitative control over it, including how and where to measure furnace pressure.

-While ASTM E119 doesn’t require fire pressure testing like UL 263 does, some organizations may still decide to gather this information for broader certification purposes.
+While ASTM E119 doesn’t require furnace pressure reporting like UL 263 does, some organizations may still decide to gather this information for broader certification or informational purposes.

 Importance of Fire Resistance Testing Flexibility for Dual Compliance